 - Suspension of contributions to a defined contribution plan: FSRA has confirmed that as a result of COVID-19, defined contribution plans may be amended on a go-forward basis to temporarily suspend employer and employee contributions and that such amendments will not result in FSRA ordering the plan to be wound up.

 - Updated solvency considerations: On April 16, Retraite Quebec announced that all payments (transfers and refunds) to be made between April 17–December 31, 2020 must consider the degree of solvency that reflects the plan’s current financial situation.
 Specific guidance on determining the degree of solvency can be found here.
+On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which codified this measure.

 - Extension of filing deadlines: On April 16, 2020, Retraite Quebec announced a general extension of three months for providing certain documents to Retraite Quebec and to members, including annual member statements, certain actuarial valuations, AIRs, financial reports, termination reports, and notices of annual meeting.
 For more information please see this table.
+On November 25, 2020, Quebec filed a regulation under the Supplemental Pension Plans Act (Quebec) which codified this measure.

 - Restrictions on transfer: The New Brunswick Financial and Consumer Services Commission (FCSC) announced that due to current market volatility, all plan administrators have reason to believe that the transfer ratio or termination value funded ratio has been reduced by more than 10% overall since the review date of the most recently filed actuarial valuation report.
 Thus, a recalculation is required prior to the transfer of CV or transfer values from pension plans.